elrevert/Aurora/README.md

 # Overview

->Note - Not available yet.
-Final stages of documentation writing and prepping release version.
+>Not available yet.
+Final stages of prepping the release version and finishing up the documentation.

 Aurora is a Plugin Manager (AU) and I/O Manager, built specifically for Logic Pro.</p>